Code-Cornelius/CorAI/corai/src/classes/estimator/history/tutorial_estim_history.md

 #### 2.1.
 Adding data

 Once the estimator is initialised we can add data using the append method.
-The general append method for estimators was overriden to accept information about a complete training or a fold in the case of a kfold training.
+The general append method for estimators was overriden to accept information about a complete training or a fold in the case of a k-fold training.
 The following parameters will be necessary:

 - the history.
 It is a `dictionary` of the collected data.
 One of the entries should have the name `epoch` and it should be an array containing the epoch number.
 The rest of the entries in the dictionary should have each of the column names as keys, and the results stored in arrays of values.
-All the arrays should have the same lenght, equal to the maximum number of epochs.
+All the arrays should have the same length, equal to the maximum number of epochs.

 - the best epoch of the fold.
 It is an `int` representing the epoch number with the best performance.